jesvijonathan/AI-Generated-Text-Detection/README.md

   <br>
 - This project works best with text with more than 250 characters & is trained on lengthy texts & using bert/DebertaModel along with 3M GPT-4 Data.
 - Use this project along with the frontend interface intended to use with this project, which has visualization & more | [Snitch-GPT](https://snitch-gpt.vercel.app)
-- Adjust the params in the config.py file best, as per need
+- Adjust the params in the config.py file best, as per need (You will have to modify the default params).
 - The model is trained on a large custom dataset for the most accurate results.
 Results may not always be inaccurate, use at own risk.
 - I know most of it is speghetti code rn, but it works.
 Will refactor soon.
 0_0